kragen/derctuo/markdown/bok-outline.md

 [11]: https://courses.csail.mit.edu/6.042/spring17/mcs.pdf

-I am greatly enjoying [Reuleaux]'s presentation of kinematics, which is in the public domain due to its age.
+I am greatly enjoying [Reuleaux]’s presentation of kinematics, which is in the public domain due to its age.
 However, the idea of reducing it to files of a manageable size seems daunting.

 [Reuleaux]: reuleaux.md

-I really liked MacKay's _[Sustainable Energy Without the Hot Air]_.
+I really liked MacKay’s _[Sustainable Energy Without the Hot Air]_.
 Disappointingly, his book on information theory is not available under a free license, and neither is _Without the Hot Air_/_SEWTHA_ as it turns out.